 S1 = R1

 S1.i1=R1.i1

 S1.i2=R1.i2

+S2.
+Q=R O3

-S1.o1=R1.o1 '''
+'''

-This is a 'straight' protocol that connects directly two entities over two conversational interactions that have two \triangle -parameters and one \boxtimes -parameter.
-The property $S_I = R_I$ establishes that the events associated with each interaction are the same, e.g. that $S_I \triangle$ is the same as $R_I \triangle$.
+This is a 'straight' protocol that connects directly two entities over two conversational interactions that have two $\triangle$ -parameters and one $\boxtimes$ -parameter.
+The property $S_I = R_I$ establishes that the events associated with each interaction are the same, for example that $S_I \triangle$ is the same as $R_I \triangle$ .

 The names used in interaction protocols are generic to facilitate reuse.
 In fact, the specification itself is parameterised by the data sorts involved in the interactions.
 Parameterisation (which is also available for business roles and protocols) provides the means for defining families of specifications.
 The parameters are instantiated at design time when the specifications are used in the definition of a module.
-This can be seen in Section 5.1.6.
+This can be seen in Section 4.1.6.